mvromer/blazing-lit-mfe-demo/README.md

 ```powershell
 dotnet new blazorwasm-empty -o CatalogApp
 ```

+> **NOTE:** For whatever reason, the `blazorwasm-empty` template only allows you to specify a target
+> framework up to .NET 7 whereas the `blazorwasm` template allows you to specify up to .NET 8.
+After
+> creating the new project and installing the necessary dependencies, the package references in the
+> project file must have their versions adjusted so that it references those Microsoft assemblies
+> that were released alongside .NET 8.

 After creating the new project, the [Blazor.WebAssembly.SingleSpa](https://www.nuget.org/packages/Blazor.WebAssembly.SingleSpa)
 NuGet package is added to the project.
 This will provide a variant of the Blazor WebAssembly start